Persecution of Hazaras: Mazar-i-Sharif

 described the killings as "an act of genocide at full ferocity."

-Members of Pakistan's ISI claimed the killings were only done after trials, however the Taliban had Pakistani fighters alongside them during their siege of the city.
+Members of Pakistan's ISI claimed that the killings were only committed after trials; however, the Taliban had Pakistani fighters alongside them during their siege of the city.

 Robatak Pass

 The pass connecting the settlements of Tashkurgan and Pule Khumri is known as Robatak Pass.
 A mass murder was carried out there by the Taliban in May 2000 in which 31 people were reported dead.
 Twenty-six of the victims were Ismaili Hazara from Baghlan province.
 Their remains were found to the northeast of the pass, in a neighborhood known as Hazara Mazari, on the border between Baghlan and Samngan provinces.
 The victims were detained four months before their execution by Taliban troops between January 5 and January 14, 2000.

 Yakawlang

-In January 2001 the Taliban committed a mass execution of Hazara people in the Yakawlang District of Bamyan province, Afghanistan.
+In January 2001 the Taliban committed a mass execution of Hazara people in the Yakawlang District of Bamyan Province in Afghanistan.
 This started on January 8 and lasted for four days; it took the lives of 170 men.
 Taliban apprehended about 300 people, including employees of local humanitarian organizations.
 They were grouped to various assemblage points where they were shot dead in public view.
 Around 73 women, children, and elderly were taking shelter in a local mosque when the Taliban fired rockets at the mosque.
+The Taliban also killed two Hazara elders who had approached them to mediate.